 Q4.
 What is the pattern of the GATE exam?

-The GATE counselling process will be conducted in online mode via COAP and CCMT portals for IITs and NITs respectively.
+The GATE counselling process will be conducted in online mode via COAP and CCMT portals for IITs and IIITs/NITs/GFTIs, respectively.
 GATE qualifiers will also be considered eligible to avail PSUs recruitments on the basis of their scores in the exam.

-The PSUs (Public Service Undertakings) operating under any of the Maharatna, Navratna, Mini-Ratna or Miniratna Category-II CPSEs recruit candidates on the basis of their GATE score.
+The PSUs (Public Service Undertakings) operating under any of the Maharatna, Navratna, Mini-Ratna or Miniratna Category-II CPSEs recruit candidates on the basis of their GATE scores.
 Over 100 PSUs in India consider GATE scores for recruitments at various levels.

-Stay tuned to Buddy4Study to get the latest updates and news on GATE 2022.
+Stay tuned to Buddy4Study to get the latest updates and news on GATE 2023.